Asset Tokenization

 3. DAI stablecoins are minted against the collateral

-4. As loans are repaid, the DAI is burned and the collateral is returned
+4. As loans are repaid, the DAI is burned and collateral is returned

-This model is notable because it connects DeFi liquidity with traditional real estate lending.
-However, it also introduces unique risks — the collateral is illiquid compared to crypto assets, and valuation can be delayed relative to market conditions.
+This model connects DeFi liquidity with traditional real estate lending, which is fascinating from a capital markets perspective.
+However, it introduces unique risks — the collateral is illiquid compared to crypto assets, and valuation can lag market conditions significantly.

 Risk warning: DeFi protocols carry smart contract risk, oracle risk, and governance risk.
 MakerDAO's transition to Sky has involved significant protocol changes.
 Users should understand the current state of the protocol before interacting with it.